tonyho/app-framework-binder/README.md

  * rtl-sdr >= 0.5.0 ("librtlsdr-dev", or fetch and build from "git://git.osmocom.org/rtl-sdr" under Fedora);
  * GUPnP ("libglib2.0-dev libgupnp-av-1.0-dev/glib2-devel libgupnp-av-devel");

+Libmicrohttpd should be v49 patched or higher version including patch 5583
+ * Prepatched v49 for AGL is avaliable at http://iot.bzh/download/public/2016/afb-demos/libmicrohttpd-0.9.49-agl.tgz
+ * Bug is described at https://gerrit.automotivelinux.org/gerrit/#/c/5583/

 and the following tools:
  * gcc;
  * make;